forlilab/Ringtail/docs/source/compress.rst

 Compressing databases for transfer
 ##################################

 Ringtail databases from large screens (>>millions of ligands) can be tens of gigabytes.
-If transfer is desired or required, for example off an HPC unto a personal computer, Ringtail can shrink the file either by simply compressing, or by applying a simple filter and then compressing.
+If transfer is desired or required, for example from an HPC to a personal computer, Ringtail can shrink the file either by simply compressing, or by applying a simple filter and then compressing.
 The methods will be described both for the command line as well as scripting with the API.
 The original database is never modified destructively.
+Filtering briefly creates and removes a bookmark in the source database, so the source must be writable.

 From the command line